PCSchmidt/skillswapappmvp/docs/phase9_implementation_tracker.md

 - [ ] Implement skeleton loaders for content
 - [ ] Add fallback states for empty data scenarios

+## Type Safety & TypeScript Improvements

+- ✅ Unified Skill type definition in central location (src/types/supabase.ts)
+- ✅ Enhanced type definitions with complete field and relationship details
+- ✅ Updated components to use centralized type definitions
+- ✅ Created documentation for TypeScript improvements
+- [ ] Complete database type definitions for all tables
+- [ ] Add automated type generation from database schema
+- [ ] Implement additional type guards for complex operations

 ---

 ## Implementation Notes

 - Bundle analyzer added on May 9, 2025
 - Error handling system implemented on May 9, 2025
+- Beta testing strategy document created on May 10, 2025
+- TypeScript improvements implemented on May 10, 2025
+- Testing infrastructure enhanced with Jest coverage configuration on May 10, 2025
+- Comprehensive testing documentation created on May 10, 2025